julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 6 Opening Ports
 ===============

-  Ensure these ports are open on the VM where these containers will run.
-Ask the cloud administrator for these ports to be open.
+  [Ensure these ports are open] on the VM where these containers will run.

   ------------------------
    Service  External Port